peterobbin/manhattan_sky/README.md

 ___

 # Use
 This project is compatible with of_v20180924_osx_nightly or later.
+Get the nightly build here: https://openframeworks.cc/ci_server/versions/nightly/of_v20180924_osx_nightly.zip

 Tested on MacOS Mojave.

 1. Make sure to get ofxJson from https://github.com/jeffcrouse/ofxJSON